ashishb/adb-enhanced/README.md

 * Jan 18, 2018 - pip (python package manager) has the updated version which is Python3 compatible
 * Nov 15, 2018 - Python2 based installation discouraged.
 Python3 is recommended.
 * Dec 31, 2018 - Python2 will not be officially supported after Dec 31, 2018.
+* May 7, 2020 - Python2 no longer works with the current master branch

 ## Testing